 Muhammad Akram (Treasurer)

-Kaz is a barrister working in the areas of in employment and industrial, workers compensation, discrimination, criminal, child protection, administrative and human rights law.
-Kaz is member of the complex criminal law panel of the Legal Services Commission of South Australia and recommended by Doyles as an employment law barrister.
-She is a member of JusticeNet SA and provides pro-bono legal assistance to refugees and asylum seekers.
+Kaz is a barrister working in the areas of employment and industrial, workers compensation, discrimination, criminal, child protection, administrative and human rights law.
+Kaz is member of the complex criminal law panel of the Legal Services Commission of South Australia and is recommended by Doyles as an employment law barrister.
+She is a member of JusticeNet SA and provides pro bono legal assistance to refugees and asylum seekers.

-Kaz was a founding member of the Refugee Advocacy Service of South Australia Inc. and has also served on the managing boards or committees of STTARS (Survivors of Torture and Trauma Assistance and Rehabilitation Service Inc.), Women's Legal Service of South Australia Inc., Working Women's Centre of South Australia Inc., National Women's Justice Coalition, and the National Association of Community Legal Centres Inc.
+Kaz was a founding member of the Refugee Advocacy Service of South Australia Inc. and has also served on the managing boards or committees of Women's Legal Service of South Australia Inc., Working Women's Centre of South Australia Inc., National Women's Justice Coalition, and the National Association of Community Legal Centres Inc.